Olympe Démarez

-Olympe Démarez, (27 January 1878 – 5 September 1964) was the first French female lawyer in the French Nord department, the first woman to get elected to the city council of Dunkirk in 1945 at a time when it was still extremely difficult for women to exercise certain professions almost entirely dominated by men.
-She Was in a relationship with lawyer, then mayor of Dunkirk Charles Valantin.
-Together they formed an unorthodox couple for that period of time; lived together without being married.
+Olympe Démarez (27 January 1878 – 5 September 1964) was the first French female lawyer in the French Nord department and the first woman to be elected to the city council of Dunkirk.

 Biography

-Born in Catillon-sur-Sambre (Nord Department), Démarez had a quite modest background, coming from a below middle-class family of textile workers living in a hamlet.
-She obtains her first diploma from the hamlet's own primary school in August 1890.
-She quits school to follow her parents' path as textile workers but later, she finds out that she is able to go back to school so she takes her chances.
+Born in Catillon-sur-Sambre (Nord Department), Démarez had a very modest background, coming from a family of textile workers living in a hamlet.
+She obtained her first diploma from the hamlet's own primary school in August 1890.
+Démarez temporarily quit school to become a textile worker, but later was able to continue her education.

-In 1898 Démarez is 20 years old, it is also the year of her debut in teaching.
-She starts working 180 kilometers away from her birthplace, which is rather out of ordinary considering the place and time and the difficulty to travel.
-She starts working as a school teacher first in Petit-Fort-Philippe (Graveline's hamlet) from 1898 to 1901 and then in Dunkirk from 1902 to 1908.
+In 1898, at the age of 20, Démarez graduated school and became a teacher.
+She began work 180 kilometers away from her birthplace, which was somewhat unusual for her time and place due to the difficulty of travel.
+Démarez taught first in Petit-Fort-Philippe (Graveline's hamlet) from 1898 to 1901 and then in Dunkirk from 1902 to 1908.

-At the age of 30, she quits teaching and the security that comes with the teacher profession, following her inclination for studying law, while these studies were just opening for the female students and even though they had the right to study it wasn't easy to find other female students.
-To support herself and to finance her studies, she starts working as a secretary at the office of Charles Valentin, a young 27 years old lawyer, recently registered at the Dunkirk bar association.
+At the age of 30, Démarez quit teaching to study law - rather a risky move, considering that it forced her to sacrifice her job security.
+Law classes were only just becoming available to women, and female law students were few and far between.
+To support herself and to finance her studies, she worked as a secretary at the office of Charles Valentin, a 27 year old lawyer who had recently registered at the Dunkirk bar association.

-After obtaining her associate degree in law, in 1913 she obtains her bachelor's degree from law school.
+In 1913, after obtaining her associate degree in law, Démarez obtained her bachelor's degree from law school.